-A member of the executive board or equivalent body is responsible for overseeing and providing strategic management and support for all counter fraud, bribery and corruption work within the organisation.
+A member of the executive board or equivalent body is responsible accountable for provision of strategic management of all counter fraud, bribery and corruption work within the organisation.
+The accountable board member is responsible for the provision of assurance to the executive board in relation to the quality and effectiveness of all counter fraud bribery and corruption work undertaken.

 It is important that counter fraud, bribery and corruption work has effective leadership and a high level of commitment from senior management within an organisation.
-Identifying an individual from the executive board to oversee this work can help the organisation to focus on its key strategic priorities in relation to counter fraud, bribery and corruption work.
+Identifying an individual from the executive board or governing body to oversee this work can help the organisation to focus on its key strategic priorities in relation to counter fraud, bribery and corruption work.